 Our demand and supply will focus on Indonesia’s production of 300 series S S (nominally 18Cr-8Ni) from saprolite grade laterite Ni ore and 200 series S S (nominally 17% Cr-4% Ni, from lower grade limonite laterite Ni ore.
 China has made large scale investments in Indonesia: Advanced rotary kilns, calciners, highly efficient multi-electrode submerged-arc continuous smelting furnaces and state of the art stainless steel mills with continuous casting.

-We have dubbed this new paradigm: The Nickel & Stainless Steel Triangle.
-Our reason for focusing on Class ll and not Class l is because austenitic S S consumes 65% to 66% of Ni produced annually and is produced from Class ll.
-China produces over 50% of global S S annually; predominately from NPI/MNI and home scrap.
-We will also emphasize Ni scrap units used to produce stainless steel.
-S S producers other than China get approximately 70% of their Ni from scrap.
-Scrap Ni units are discounted from LME previous month average.
-We believe China’s Indonesian and Philippines investment and presence will be the lowest the cost producers of Ni for S S.
+Our reason for focusing on Class ll and not Class l is because austenitic S S consumes 66% of Ni produced annually and is produced from Class ll Ni; NPI in China.
+China produces over 50% of global S S annually; predominately from NPI and home scrap.
+Chinese government instituted “China Circular Economy Promotion Law” and has organized recycling of domestic scrap and will use substantially more S S scrap going forward.
+Increased stainless steel scrap consumption will reduce need to import Ni ore.
+India, European and American S S producers get approximately 70% of their Ni from scrap.
+Scrap Ni units are discounted from LME price.
+We believe China’s Indonesian investment will engender the lowest cost production of Ni and stainless steel.

 Vale and Norilsk are the largest producers of nickel.
 They produce nickel to sell nickel.